hoangduc170803/data-engineering-zoomcamp/Week_3_BigQuery/Readme.md

 ## Conclusion 🏁
 Data warehousing plays a crucial role in data analytics by providing a structured and optimized approach to storing and processing large datasets.
 By understanding concepts such as ETL, data marts, schemas, and historical tracking, organizations can enhance their decision-making capabilities.

-## Contact 📬
-For further questions or clarifications, feel free to reach out to [your contact information].